[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 - Create a sharing link for the saved file and return it to the agent

-- Register the flow as a tool in the agent
+- Register the flow as a tool for the agent

-- Make a natural language request from the test chat and receive the download link
+- Request in natural language from the test chat and receive the download link

-The verification uses the same KPI data (fictional) from three fictional SaaS companies (CloudNova / StreamForge / Datapeak) as in Part 9.
+For verification, I use the same fictional KPI data from three fictional SaaS companies (CloudNova / StreamForge / Datapeak) as in the 9th installment.

-This article assumes that the template and prompt tool created in the documentation (Word) article are already prepared.
+This article assumes that the template and prompt tool created in the documentation (Word) installment are already prepared.

-Even if you call a prompt tool from the agent's chat, the Word download link does not appear in the chat.
+Even if you call the prompt tool from the agent's chat, the Word download link will not appear in the chat.

-This is by design: the Document output result (Document Output Content Bytes) does not become a direct output in a topic or agent.
+This is by design — the Document output result (Document Output Content Bytes) does not become a direct output of a topic or agent.

 Unlike cloud flows and agent flows, the Document Output Content Bytes output isn't directly available as a node output in a topic.
 To allow a user to download the generated document in a topic, use a cloud flow as an intermediary to save the document and return a download link.